Introduction -when can I take dividends from my company?

 - Therefore, besides receiving £2,000 worth of dividends tax-free, you might have some other tax-free dividends if you have any personal allowance left.

-- The rest of your dividends up to the higher rates tax level of £50,270 will be taxed at the basic rate of 8.75%.
+- The rest of your disbursements up to the higher rates tax level of £50,270 will be taxed at the basic rate of 8.75%.

 - In terms of paying your tax on dividends over to HM Revenue & Customs, you will do this via your Self-Assessment tax return once per year.

-There are certain factors to consider when it comes to thinking about when can I take dividends from my company.
+There are certain factors to consider when it comes to thinking about taking dividends from a UK company.
+In the main, this includes how often can I take dividends from my company (UK) and when can you take dividends.

 It is best practice to make your dividends and salary payments separately from the company bank account.
 When you do this, it is evident in your business records and accounting system what any payments are in relation to.